 - Answers/hand-ins that have completely or partially been prepared by another person submitted as one's own work

 - Answers/hand-ins that have completely or partially been used by the student at an earlier examination without proper acknowledging the source

 - Submitted practical or artistic work that has been produced by someone else than the student submitted as one's own work

 - Reproduction/quotations from textbooks, other scientific books, other's exams/papers, texts published on the Internet, etc. that are presented without any source reference and without clearly indicating that the text in question is a reproduction/quotation.

 - Non-permitted examination support materials used during an examination or test

 As a student, you are responsible for becoming thoroughly acquainted with the rules that apply to the use of sources and citations.
 The same applies to the use of examination support materials.
 If you are unsure about which rules apply, we encourage you to contact the course responsible or student advisor at your department.
-Please also use the e-learning tool Write and cite

-The Norwegian Act Relating to Universities and University Colleges of 1 April 2005, § 4-7 and relevant subsections under § 4-8 has provisions stating that cheating can lead to the annulment of examinations and the exclusion of the student.
+The NMBUs appeals committee decides on the sanctions to be imposed for cheating.
+The Norwegian Act Relating to Universities and University Colleges of 1 April 2005, section 4-7 and relevant subsections under section 4-8 has provisions stating that cheating can lead to the annulment of examinations and the exclusion of the student.

 - By the examination supervisor during or in connection with the examination.

 - Random sampling performed by employees in the Department of Accademic Affairs during the examination